goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ### Dali's mistake fixing wand (Scheduler)

 > A quick note, This part is mostly purely Mathematical.
-And as mentioned earlier, everything is described in greater detail in the maths section.\
+And as mentioned earlier, everything is described in greater detail in the [maths](#maths-of-the-forward-diffusion-process) section.\
 > This here is mostly a quick idea that one will need to understand how scheduler's work.
 If you are interested in how these came to be, I urge you to check out the mathematics behind it, because it is quite beautiful.\
-> Also, if at any point during the explanation, if it becomes too complex.
-Take a break and come back, Each part alone took me weeks to write.
+> Also, if at any point during the explanation, it becomes too complex to comprehend.
+Consider taking a break and continuing later, Each part alone took me weeks to write.
 Do not assume you can understand it in one sitting, and the idea only becomes simpler as you read more about it.

 As mentioned earlier, The U-Net does not remove the noise, it just predicts it.
 The job of removing it comes down to the scheduler.

-Put simply, the scheduler is just a mathematical equation that takes an image, predicted noise.
+Put simply, the scheduler is just a mathematical equation that takes an image & predicted noise.
 And outputs another image with some noise removed from it.
 (I am saying images, but actually matrices are passed around)

 ![Denoising process of an image](/assets/blog_assets/demystifying_diffusion_models/6.webp)